almazhankapan/sonyc-app-ugsrp/README.md

 SONYC UGSRP web app.
-TBD.
+TBD (more description to be added after review).